 This is an accordion element with a series of buttons that open and close related content panels.

-Special Education Doctoral Students
+Rehabilitation Counselor Ed and Special Education Doctoral Students

-Teaching Assistant or Research Assistant Positions
+Teaching Assistant Positions

-One or two applicants to the doctoral program are selected to receive the Education Graduate Research Scholars (Ed-GRS) fellowship each year.
-Recipients of the fellowship receive two years of fellowship funding including tuition remission, a stipend, and health insurance.
-For more information, see Ed-GRS Fellowship.
+When available, one or more applicants to a RP&SE doctoral program are selected to receive a Graduate School Fellowship.
+Recipients of the fellowship receive tuition remission, a stipend, and access to health insurance.
+No separate application is needed for this fellowship.

 Special Education Undergraduate and Master's Students